-Democratic Republic

-Type of demand

-Lawful interception On Communications data

-Statistics Cannot disclose (1) 1,288

-Key Note (1) All operators were required to allow the installation of a lawful interception capability in accordance with an order from the Agence Nationale de Renseignement (ANR), the Democratic Republic of Congo (DRC) Intelligence Agency, dated 11 November 2014.
+Type of demand Lawful interception Lawful interception Communications data Statistics Government/other public body publishes (1) overnment/other public body publishes (1) 1,249 Key Note (1) All operators were required to allow the installation of a lawful interception capability in accordance with an order from the Agence Nationale de Renseignement (ANR), the Democratic Republic of Congo (DRC) Intelligence Agency, dated 11 November 2014.
 This order was issued in accordance with the applicable law.
 When receiving any agency or authority demands for lawful interception assistance, our local operating company in the DRC provides this assistance on the condition that the requirement and any associated activities are conducted in accordance with the law.

-For a summary of the mos t important legal powers relating to law enforcement demands, networ k censorship and encryption on a country by country basis, see our Legal Annexe.